 The senator’s personal views are not the issue.
 It is all about how he chooses to act and how he uses his vote.
 A vote for Brown is an affirmation of the Republican Party’s women-suppressing, anti-gay, anti-middle class platform.

 Having met with the senator twice in Washington, I found him to be much more interested in getting good photo opportunities than he was in listening to constituents’ views on issues before the Senate.
-Voters can be assured that he will continue to smile for the cameras, but that his votes will not draw the ire of extreme social conservatives.

 A vote for Brown takes away a vote from Elizabeth Warren, the person who puts our rights and our will above that of corporations and extreme right wing groups.
 Elizabeth will act on her convictions to do what is right for Massachusetts, and middle class households across the county.
 The same cannot be said for the current senator, no matter what he says in front of the cameras.